vaultthestars/DHL-Website/README.md

 The issue that our project attempts to solve is the lack of a good social-media-type application solely for sharing music.
 We don’t count TikTok, since TikTok is primarily for sharing original video content.
 Although Spotify has a built-in social display feature, most people use Spotify just for their own music enjoyment and exploration instead of as a medium to connect with other people.
 We know that this is something people could use because our peers expressed enthusiasm about the project when we’ve asked them about it and we also have all had experiences where music has connected us.
 This article in particular highlights the importance of music in forming social bonds with others.

 Because of the social-interaction focus of our project, our app may encourage people who do not typically listen to music to begin doing so in order to meet a greater community of people.
 Our project impacts people regardless of occupation, age, nationality, or racial group, but it definitely is biased towards people who can use the internet, as well as people who are not hearing impaired.
 In terms of accessibility, the app will likely be in English for the time being, but we may extend it to be more accessible to a wider range of languages in the future.
 Furthermore, at the beginning stages, this app will exclusively be accessible to college students at schools where we feel we can create enough buzz to start a user base.
 Our app will allow anybody to view the most recent TunedIn of other users.
-They could filter the display in terms of various metrics collected from Spotify as follows:
+Users can filter the display in terms of the following six parameters Spotify provides with each track:

 <b>Acousticness</b> - A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.